kukuu/digitalTransformationStrategies/README.md

 					On a WLAN this obstacle disappears.
 User credentials and data are broadcast form both the client and the wireless access point in a radius which may reach 300ft or more.
 					The challenge is to prevent the hijacking of user credentials during authentication negotiation.

 					Once authentication is complete it is vital to protect the privacy of the data being transmitted between the clent and access point.
 					(GDPR - coming into force 2018.
 Non-compliance will be met with a fine of 4% global revenue).

 					Digital certificates can also be difficult to install.
-Some users won't waant to bother to download a certificate just to surf a specific website.
+Some users won't want to bother to download a certificate just to surf a specific website.
 				    This can limit their usability with other B2B communications and intranets.

 					In addition Digital Certificates are specific.
 Users with certificates installed on their work computers and wireless devices must also install Certificates on their home computers to access enterprise applications and data from the home device.

 					Ultimately, no matter how good an authentication, authorisation or encryption scheme may be hackers may find a way around it.
 					As a result it may be impossible to design an impenetrable security technology.
 					However, the goal of any security policy is to make it extremely difficult for unauthorised persons to gain access to network resources and information.

 ##### Front & Back end Development Methods